department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 special claim: Define on first mention in body copy as "a claim for special needs linked to your service-connected disability."
 Include definition in another sentence, as a parenthetical, or set off with commas.

+substantially gainful employment: Provide a definition or note when using this term.
+- **Like this:** You can’t hold down a steady job that supports you financially (known as substantially gainful employment) because of your service-connected disability.
+Odd jobs (marginal employment) don’t count.

 suicide: When posing as a question for the Veteran, phrase as "Are you thinking of hurting yourself or others?"
 Don't use "Are you having thoughts of suicide?"

-substantially gainful employment: Provide a definition or note when using this term.
-- **Like this:** You can’t hold down a steady job that supports you financially (known as substantially gainful employment) because of your service-connected disability.
-Odd jobs (marginal employment), don’t count.

 supplemental claim: Define on first mention in body copy as "providing new evidence to support a disability claim that was denied."